crcn/tandem-old/docs/user-guide/README.md

 #### TL;DR

 Tandem allows you to visually create web components, and integrates with your existing codebase.
-Features for building HTML & CSS are actively being discovered based on real world usage (via product development, and that Tandem was used to build itself).
+Features for building HTML & CSS are actively being discovered based on real world usage (via product development, and that Tandem is used to build itself).

 ## Building your first app